Published 4 May 2022

 The septic system as-built drawing indicates specifically where the septic tank, opening lids, and observation pipes are located.
 Bring it onsite for an efficient inspection process and be accompanied by someone before commencing the septic tank inspection.

-During a Septic Tank Inspection
+During an Inspection

 1. Wear rubber gloves and eye protection